 Impulsive neurosis is when individuals act on impulse without considering the consequences.
 The impulses can be mild or seemingly normal and not negatively affect their lives.
-On the other hand, they could have severe consequences (for example, acting on an impulse to take a road trip to another state could cause someone to lose their job).
+On the other hand, they could have severe consequences (for example, someone acting on an impulse to take an extended road trip even though it could cause them to lose their job).

 Drug addiction and overeating are subsets of impulsive neurosis.
-Studies have shown that impulsiveness and neuroticism are very closely associated with drug addiction.
-Almost all individuals with substance use disorder are neurotic, and the impulsiveness of their condition causes them to constantly return to their drug of choice even if they recognize that it is bad for them to do so.
+Studies have shown that impulsiveness and neuroticism are very closely associated with substance use disorder.
+Many individuals facing substance use disorder are neurotic, and the impulsiveness of their condition causes them to constantly return to their drug of choice, even if they recognize that it is harmful to them to do so.

 Studies have also shown that neurosis can contribute to obesity.
 The impulsiveness of neuroticism can cause people to turn to food for comfort or because they have a craving, even when they recognize that they are not hungry or shouldn’t have that type of food.

-Several factors contribute to someone becoming neurotic.
-It has been found that neuroticism develops in childhood and usually shows itself first in adolescence or early adulthood.
-In some cases, symptoms decrease as the individual ages, but in other cases, symptoms can linger or become worse with time.
+Several factors contribute to neuroticism.
+It has been found that neuroticism develops in childhood and usually appears in adolescence or early adulthood.
+In some cases, symptoms decrease as the individual ages, but in other cases, symptoms can linger or worsen with time.

 Implications of Neuroticism

 Recently the NIH launched an investigation and a call for additional research into neuroticism and its overall impact on public health.
 There have been many links found between neurotic symptoms and physical health.

 Most notably, neuroticism has been linked to heart disease.
-People experiencing neurosis frequently have health conditions that are related to high stress, such as high cortisol leading to obesity, high blood pressure, and high cholesterol.
+People experiencing neurosis frequently have health conditions related to high stress, such as high cortisol leading to obesity, high blood pressure, and high cholesterol.
 Neuroticism has also been linked to other behaviors and health conditions that can lower life expectancy.
-Moreover, severe cases of neuroticism are associated with a higher rate of suicide.

 What Can Be Done About Neuroticism?